T4puSD/coding-agent-demo/README.md

 ## Additional Information

 For security purpose the AI coding agent is restricted to only the `calculator` directory via configuration.
 So any quries and tool calls perfomred by the AI will be limited to that directory only.
-You can change this with .evn configuration.
+You can change this with .env configuration.